don-ferris/SovrIT-PTI-Platform/README.md

 ---

-## 🛡️ The Seven Architectural Pillars
+## 5. The Seven Architectural Pillars of SovrIT PTI
 ### 1. Absolute Sovereignty & Zero-Trust Privacy
-No third party holds the keys to your data, identity, or mesh network.
-All data passing through external carriers is strictly encrypted.
+No third party holds the keys or has access to your data, identity, or mesh network.
+Where your data passes through servers that are not under your control (e.g. phone calls from a mobile device), they do so in encrypted form.
 ### 2. Autonomous Functional Resiliency
-The system is *self-healing*.
-Automated recovery pipelines detect service degradation and trigger immediate rebuilds to ensure integrity without manual intervention.
+The system is _self-healing_.
+Continuous uptime monitoring is tethered to automated recovery pipelines that detect service degradation and trigger immediate rebuilds or relaunches.
+This ensures that the infrastructure maintains its own integrity without requiring manual intervention for routine failures.
 ### 3. Global High Availability & Failover Redundancy
-A geographically distant VPS "Ghost Mirror" provides failover orchestration, ensuring critical data remains accessible during local outages or catastrophic physical events.
+SovrIT utilizes a geographically distant VPS Ghost Mirror to provide Ultra High Availability.
+Through automatic failover orchestration, critical services and data remain accessible even during local power outages, ISP failures, or catastrophic physical events like fire or theft.
 ### 4. Invisible Security
 Security is integrated into the user flow via biometrics (FaceID/TouchID), eliminating the friction of traditional passwords.
 ### 5. Sovereign Voice/AI Assistance
-The **SovrIT Assistant** serves as the primary gateway to the system's intelligence, providing both voice and chat-based local AI.
-By utilizing local LLMs and speech-to-text engines, it processes complex intents and research entirely within the private network, integrated with a universal search index for context-aware insights.
+The SovrIT Assistant serves as the primary gateway to the system's intelligence, serving as  both a voice and chat-based AI assistant.
+By utilizing local Large Language Models (LLMs) and high-fidelity speech-to-text engines, the assistant processes complex intents, performs multi-step research, and executes system automations entirely within the private network.
+This sovereign intelligence is natively integrated with the universal search index, allowing the SovrIT Assistant to provide context-aware insights from personal records while remaining 100% private and immune to third-party data collection
 ### 6. Decoupled Encryption at Rest
 All data is secured using hardware-agnostic, filesystem-level encryption (AES-256-GCM).
-Encryption keys are decoupled from physical hardware to ensure data remains unreadable if servers are physically seized.
+By decoupling encryption keys from physical hardware, the system ensures that data remains mathematically indistinguishable from noise if the servers are physically seized or compromised.
-### 7. Operational Continuity (The Living Handbook)
+### 7. Operational Continuity - The Living Handbook
-Comprehensive "Human-Centric" documentation ensures the system can be maintained by anyone in the household.
-AI-audited instructions match real-time UIs to provide non-technical users with a clear visual roadmap.
+Comprehensive "Human-Centric" documentation ensures the system can be maintained and recovered by anyone in the household.
+An AI-audited Handbook uses annotated screenshots and real-time UI tracking to ensure that the documentation precisely matches the screen layout,  menus, dialogs, and options that the user sees on-screen.
+This provides non-technical family members with a clear, visual roadmap to maintain and operate the system if the family IT person is unavailable.

 ---